 The Center for International Relations and Politics (CIRP) holds a special place in the IPS enterprise.
 Developed alongside the IRP major many years ago, it has programmatic and research arms.
 CIRP’s unique convening authority at Carnegie Mellon University has allowed it to bring national and international thought leaders to the Pittsburgh and Washington, DC, campuses to give public lectures and engage students and faculty in seminars.
-CIRP guests have included the US National Security Adviser (2004), a former Director of the Central Intelligence Agency (2006), the Director of the Center Intelligence Agency (2010), two Chiefs of Naval Operations (2009 and 2013), a former Secretary of the Department of Homeland Security (2012), the President of the World Bank (2012), the Commander of US Central Command (2014), the Vice Chief of the Navy (2015), a former Supreme Court Justice (2014), and a former US Senator from Maine (2015).
+CIRP guests have included the US National Security Advisor (2004), two former Directors of the Central Intelligence Agency (2006, 2016), three Chiefs of Naval Operations (2009, 2013, 2016), the Director of the Central Intelligence Agency (2010), a former Secretary of Homeland Security (2012), the President of the World Bank (2012), the Commander of US Central Command (2014), a former Supreme Court Justice (2014), the Commander of US Cyber Command (2015), a former US Senator from Maine (2015), the Deputy Commanding General of Army Futures Command (2016), the Vice Chief of Staff of the Army (2016), a former Commander of US Pacific Command (2016), the Commandant of US Army War College (2017), the former president of Costa Rica (2017), and a former Secretary of the Air Force (2018).
 CIRP also regularly brings to campus leading historians, political scientists, journalists, and other leaders.

 Carnegie Mellon University's comparative advantage in the social sciences rests in its ability to investigate issues, be they functional or specific to a country or region, through interdisciplinary research that combines fields such as social science and engineering in the same study.
 Contributing to this tradition, CIRP fosters research, teaching, and policy analysis in diverse regions of the world through its Grand Strategy Initiative and its Regions Initiative.
 Many of these research activities are overseen by the Research Lab in International Relations and Politics.
 Furthermore, undergraduates and graduate students work directly with IPS faculty on research projects.